 Remove the seeds and the white flesh.
 Add a pinch of salt in the peppers, then stuff them with the filling and place them on a sheet pan.

 Bake in the oven at 360F or 180C for 40 minutes.
 Take out of the oven and let cool down for 10 minutes before putting them on a serving platter.

-Top with your favourite topping.
+Top with your favorite topping.
 We add crumbled vegan ricotta, unsweetened soy yogurt, fresh parsley and a drizzle of olive oil.

 Can I use green peppers instead?

-That's because they stay on the vine the longest and so they have time to develop more flavour and a richer nutritional profile.
-For example, did you know that they are packed with vitamin A, potassium and fibre?
+That's because they stay on the vine the longest and so they have time to develop more flavor and a richer nutritional profile.
+For example, did you know that they are packed with vitamin A, potassium and fiber?
 They also have about 3 times more vitamin C than orange.

-Use your favourite grain: rice is only one option.
+Use your favorite grain: rice is only one option.
 You can replace it with most grains.
-Just keep in mind that if you use whole-grains (like brown rice, barely, or oats) you'll need to cook the filling in the pan more than just 10 minutes.
+Just keep in mind that if you use whole grains (like brown rice, barley, or oats) you'll need to cook the filling in the pan for more than just 10 minutes.

 Frequently asked questions